 2.1 Short /First-floor Ladder:

 The first floor is normally used to excess the first floor or the first story of the building.
 It can also be placed on the Fire & Rescue Vehicle.
 The first-floor ladder is normally used for ascending and descending the equipment as well as the person doing the operation of fire & rescue.
 It was made by wood but now aluminum is used to make these ladders.

 LENGTH: 15 Feet.

 WEIGHT: 45 Pound.

 2.2 Hook Ladder:

-It is also very important in fire service.
-It is called the hook ladder because it has two hooks on the head side attached with the arms of the ladders.
-Therefore it can be easily hanged with windows and other ventilation places.
+It is also very important in the fire service.
+It is called the hook ladder because it has two hooks on the head side attached to the arms of the ladders.
+Therefore it can be easily hung with windows and other ventilation places.
 Lightweight, even only one fireman can use it.